 I don’t recommend that for anybody.
 I had been calm, cool, collected up until this point, but watching an eye sliced opened and lasered ten minutes before this butcher, Dr. Frankenstein, would do his science experiment on me filled me with anxiety.
 What was I thinking?
 What if something went wrong?
 Would this hurt?
 What if I was blinded?
 Can I change my mind?
 Can I get a refund?
 You know, now that I think of it, coke bottle glasses aren’t so bad after all.
 I mean, I had a lot of anxiety about this decision.

 I can hardly imagine the anxiety Jesus faced with His most important decision.
 Jesus’ decision would make would affect the world and he would suffer serious pain, humiliation, and then death.
 How did Jesus get through this decision?
-That’s what we’re going to study today in Mark 14.
+That’s what we’re going to study today in Luke 22.

 How many commandments are there?
 Do one of the commandments deal with killing people you don’t like?
 So these leaders either weren’t really studying and didn’t know, or they were so full of their own self-righteousness that they believed the law didn’t apply to them.

-And in verse 17, the disciples are all eating supper together, the Passover meal.
+The disciples are all eating supper together, the Passover meal.
 And Jesus knows He is having supper with Judas Iscariot, His betrayer.
 A man who has spent the last 3 years studying and traveling with Jesus.
-Verse 43, Judas leads a mob from the Sanhedrin to arrest Jesus.
+And Judas, hand-picked by the Lord Himself, leads a mob from the Sanhedrin to arrest Jesus.

-And in verse 53, the Sanhedrin put on a sham trial in order to convict Jesus who was innocent of any sin.
-And between the mob and the trial, one of His closest disciples who promised never to deny Jesus did exactly that in verse 68.
-And Mark 14 closes with Jesus alone, abandoned by His friends and convicted by those who wanted to kill Him.
+And in next week’s lesson, the Sanhedrin put on a sham trial in order to convict Jesus who was innocent of any sin.
+And between the mob and the trial, one of His closest disciples, Peter, who promised never to deny Jesus did exactly that.
+And Luke 22 closes with Jesus alone, abandoned by His friends and convicted by those who wanted to kill Him.

 Jesus knew all these things would happen.
 How do you think Jesus felt?
 Knowing all these things were to happen, Jesus was hurt, troubled, distressed, and even scared.
 Jesus is God, but Jesus is also man.
 He was about to suffer for who He was.